-- One and two family residences may have battery operated smoke detectors, and will be required to have them installed in areas giving access to sleeping rooms and in every sleeping room. - Three units or more under a common roof must have hard wired smoke detectors with battery back-up in areas giving access to sleeping rooms and in every sleeping room.

-Note: Dwellings of three units or more that were code compliant in 1989 shall meet the following requirements:

-- Must have existing hard-wired smoke detectors at a point centrally located in the corridor or area giving access to each sleeping area. - When the dwelling unit has more than one story and in dwellings with basements, a smoke alarm shall be installed on each story and in the basement. - In dwelling units where a story or basement is split into two or more levels, the smoke alarm shall be installed on the upper level, except that when the lower level contains a sleeping area, a smoke alarm shall be placed at the ceiling of the upper level in close proximity to the stairway. - In dwelling units where the ceiling height of a room open to the hallway serving the bedrooms exceeds that of the hallway by 24 inches (610 mm) or more, smoke alarms shall be installed in the hallway and in the adjacent room. - Shall have smoke detectors installed in each sleeping area.
-These may be solely battery operated.
+- One and two family residences may have battery operated smoke detectors, and will be required to have them installed in areas giving access to sleeping rooms and in every sleeping room. - Three units or more under a common roof must have hard wired smoke detectors with battery back-up in areas giving access to sleeping rooms and in every sleeping room. - Note: Dwellings of three units or more that were code compliant in 1989 shall meet the following requirements: - Must have existing hard-wired smoke detectors at a point centrally located in the corridor or area giving access to each sleeping area.
+When the dwelling unit has more than one story and in dwellings with basements, a smoke alarm shall be installed on each story and in the basement.
+In dwelling units where a story or basement is split into two or more levels, the smoke alarm shall be installed on the upper level, except that when the lower level contains a sleeping area, a smoke alarm shall be placed at the ceiling of the upper level in close proximity to the stairway.
+In dwelling units where the ceiling height of a room open to the hallway serving the bedrooms exceeds that of the hallway by 24 inches (610 mm) or more, smoke alarms shall be installed in the hallway and in the adjacent room.